by admin | Mar 12, 2026 | Board of Selectmen Minutes

 Checks and manifests were reviewed and signed.

-On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board approved the minutes of the October 23, 2024 meeting.
+On a motion made by Selectman Campbell and seconded by Selectman Stohl the Board approved the minutes of the January 28th meeting.

 Meeting adjourned at 7:30 pm.